Predicting and Preventing Diseases. Personalised and Participatory Medicine.

 The European Society of Preventive Medicine (ESPREVMED) is a non-profit organization and fellowship of world leaders dedicated to P4 Medicine – preventive, predictive, personalised and participatory medicine with the aim to advance prevention of diseases, prediction of risks and promoting of health and well-being.

-ESPREVMED is a Fellowship of leading international researchers, clinicians and experts; a think tank to facilitate research and advancements in the field of P4 medicine; preventive, predictive, personalised and participatory.
+ESPREVMED is a Fellowship of leading international researchers, clinicians and experts; a Society to facilitate research and advancements in the field of P4 medicine; preventive, predictive, personalised and participatory.
+Researchers and clinicians bearing the title Fellow of the European Society of Preventive Medicine (FESPM) are internationally recognised experts who have made significant contributions to the field.

 The Society aims to reach beyond the diagnosis and treatment of illness and scientifically addresses the major challenges in medicine today.
 The epidemic of chronic diseases, a better understanding of the underlying mechanisms and causes as well as technological advancements are transforming medicine from a reactive discipline to a pro-active and preventive one – EPSREVMED is dedicated to driving this change.